ghostfreeman/volcanolairwebsigh/content/policy/discord-code-of-conduct.md

 Moderators (or **Psichonauts**) are community members who serve at the pleasure of Volcano Lair in an unpaid capacity.

-The Moderators are as of January 2023:
+The Moderators are as of February 2023:

 *